tdnicola/discord_insult-bot/README.md

-# Discord bot that insults your friends.
+# Discord bot that insults/praises + more to your friends.

 ## Throw a random insult/praise or just spice it up with a random/searched gif.